stormchaserroleplaying/stormchaserRPG/Backgrounds/Cultures/Mountain/index.md

 You gain proficiency with one of the following sets of artisan’s tools: smith’s tools, brewer’s supplies, or mason’s tools.

 ## Languages
 You can speak, read and write Dwarvish and one other language.
+Dwarvish is full of hard consonants and guttural sounds, and those characteristics spill over into whatever other language a dwarf might speak.